 Dump Them All: The Flutter Pony Queen does this to her five husbands during her attempts to woo Edvard (as Borrson law forbids polygamy).

-Love Martyr: The Flutter Queen when she finally lets Edvard go
+Love Martyr: The Flutter Pony Queen becomes this when she finally lets Edvard go.

 Overly Long Name: The full title of the story is "The Collective History of Equinsgard as Salvaged from All-Father Erik the Mad's Burning of Archives by Luna Odinmaiden".
 Readers have commented that it's the longest story title (for a fanfic, anyway) that they've ever read.

 Tropes present in Harmony's Warrior's Longbox Anthology Vol 1

 TROTTINGHAM PINK: A three parter, join Pinkie Pie and her sister Marble Pie as they are tasked to protect an important political figure from a mysterious assassin who has a surprising connection to our heroes.

 Cain and Abel: The assassin after Lin turns out to be Marble and Pinkie's sister Limestone.